Francis Drake's circumnavigation: Indian Ocean to Plymouth

 Drake had a good wind and without stopping eventually came across the Southern tip of Africa.
-They rounded the Cape of Good Hope on June 15 where they feared severe storms after reading from accounts by Portuguese and Spanish sailors but were surprised on encountering good weather and a decent wind.
+They rounded the Cape of Good Hope on 15 June where they feared severe storms after reading from accounts by Portuguese and Spanish sailors but were surprised on encountering good weather and a decent wind.
 Sailing North, food and water became desperately short after having sailed nearly 9,700 miles without stopping and with only one man lost.
 As they continued North they reached the Western tip of West Africa (present day Sierra Leone) and landed on 22 July taking on fresh water, fruit and provisions.
 For almost all of the crew they encountered elephants for the first time and an 'oyster-tree', which had no leaves on it, but multitudes of oysters.
 They were also able to repair the ship, and once done left two days later heading for the English Channel.

-Although they were approaching England there was concerns for Drake and the crew on their return since they had left – these were that King Philip of Spain might have had declared war as a result of Drake's actions.
-Or that Elizabeth had been removed from the throne either by death or rebellion and that Mary Stuart may be the new Queen.
-Drake was to make sure he encountered English merchant vessels to gather information before he finally entered port.
+Drake and his crew had a few concerns on their return approach to England—namely, that King Philip of Spain may have declared war as a result of Drake's actions, or that Mary Stuart may have become Queen via Elizabeth's death or deposal.
+Drake aimed to encounter English merchant vessels to gather information before he finally entered port.

-Drake arrived in the English Channel on 26 September, and soon came across some fishermen.
-He asked questions such as, who was on the throne and were England at peace.
-The fishermen informed them that all was well, but they were astonished to find that it was Drake.
-By this time, most in England had presumed him and his men all to be lost when John Wynter who had returned alone with the Elizabeth a year previously.
+Drake arrived in the English Channel on 26 September and soon came across some fishermen, asking them about who was on the throne and if England was at peace.
+The fisherman informed them that all was well, but they were astonished to learn that the captain was Drake.
+By this time, most in England had presumed him and his men to be lost, after John Wynter's lone return with the Elizabeth a year prior.
 The fishermen sailed into Plymouth with Drake and 59 remaining crew aboard, along with the rich cargo of spices and captured Spanish treasures.